hannah68/cs-lists/README.md

 ### Hash Tables vs Arrays

 Hash tables tend to be faster when looking up items because you just index into the hash table with a key, whereas, with an array, you have to loop over everything.
-Inserting an item is also generally faster in Hash tables.
-So is deletion, since a hash table is just an unordered list, so unlike arrays, you never need to shift any of the elements.
-In general, we have the following time complexity:
+Inserting an item is also generally faster in hash tables, as is deletion, since a hash table is just an unordered list, so unlike arrays, you never need to shift any of the elements to accomodate the inserted/deleted item.

+In general, we have the following time complexity for hash tables and arrays:

 | Hash Tables | Arrays      |
 | ------------| ------------|